pkey/angular-demo/README.md

-# AngularDemo
+# Angular and Heroku/TravisCI demo

+## Intro

+This project was created to show best practises of running a development/testing/deployment pipeline of Angular application using Heroku and Travis CI.
+Part of Swedbank IT Academy 2019.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+The file `proxy.conf.json` should be the same as `proxy.conf.example.json` but contain URL to your backend.

 ## Code scaffolding